There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Here are tons of Utah travel tips that expand most of the tips above.

-Where is the Burr Trail road?
+Where does the Burr Trail start and end?

 It actually forks in Capitol Reef.
 From Bullfrog, if you go left at the fork you stay on Burr Trail and if you continue straight, it turns into Notom-Bullfrog Road and will take you up near the Fruita district of Capitol Reef.